 - First-generation immigrant: Immigrants who were born outside the United States and have immigrated sometime within their lifetime.

-- 1.5-generation immigrant: Can also self-identify as first-generation immigrant.
+- 1.5-generation immigrant: Can also self-identify as a first-generation immigrant.
 One-and-a-half-generation immigrants are defined as an immigrant who is born outside the United States but who immigrated as a minor.
-In some cases, this occurs at an early enough age that they become assimilated enough to the dominant culture making it difficult to distinguish them from first or second generation immigrants.
+In some cases, this occurs at an early enough age that they become assimilated enough to the dominant culture making it difficult to distinguish them from first or second-generation immigrants.

 - Second-generation immigrant: Natural born citizens of the United States and the children of first-generation immigrants.
 May also identify as first-generation American.